 Jangular did come up with this workaround using the Zeus magazines, not idea but it is much faster from his evidence (I cannot say I have tried it though)

-The loading is even more of an issue as currently, NERF do not sell the magazines for the Khaos separately so you have no option but to reload.
+The loading is even more of an issue as currently, NERF does not sell the magazines for the Khaos separately so you have no option but to reload.

 This is a flywheel blaster, so there is a second trigger on the grip to power up the flywheels.
 Please note there is also a safety catch that stops this trigger working….I didn’t notice this and was swearing away thinking I had bought a dud!
 Once the flywheels are up and running you can squeeze the trigger and unleash all 40 rounds of foam fury!!